mikeperry-tor/vanguards/README.md

 vanguards
 ```

-Note that while the setup.sh script tells pip to require hashes on all
+**Note that while the setup.sh script tells pip to require hashes on all
-downloads, virtualenv may still download some packages without verification.
+downloads, virtualenv itself may still download some packages without
+verification if they are not present on your system**.

 If you do not want your environment to be in the vanguardenv subdirectory, you
 can specify a different directory as an argument to **setup.sh**.